-The Drug Enforcement Agency is tasked, naturally, with fighting the drug war.
+The Drug Enforcement Administration is tasked, naturally, with fighting the drug war.
 But because the cartels are so powerful and international, the DEA's tactics often wind-up more like the CIA than the FBI.
 Long-term Deep Cover Agents, Black Helicopters, the whole nine.
 Because CIA Evil, FBI Good, this already tends to push them towards the Dirty Cop end of the spectrum.

 Then because drugs are such a profitable business, the people they end up infiltrating are usually buried to their ears in Hookers and Blow.
 So why not get a piece of the action yourself?
 After all, Damn, It Feels Good to Be a Gangster!.

 Therefore, almost any time a DEA Agent appears in a work, the chance of a FaceHeel Turn is immense, assuming they were ever a Face to begin with.

 - One arc of Largo Winch sees Largo pursued by a zealous DEA agent convinced that he's using his corporate empire to run a drug-smuggling operation.
 He is, of course, in on it (the actual Corrupt Corporate Executive is the director of the airlines division, using jetliners to transport vast amounts of cocaine across the Atlantic.
 Largo blows up the plane with him, the DEA guy, the corrupt crew and the drugs on it as the least-messy resolution to the whole story).

 - Gary Busey in Drop Zone intends to steal all his former colleagues' names and undercover assignments in order to sell them to a drug lord.

 - James Munroe in The Expendables wants to usurp a Banana Republic and turn it into a narco-state.